 - An emergency fund can help you if you lose your job.
 No matter how stable you think your job is, there is always a chance that something could happen where you may need money fast.
 What would you do if you lost your job and didn’t have an emergency fund?

 - An emergency fund is wise if you do not have great health insurance.
 This is another reason why we have a well-funded emergency fund.
 We do not have the greatest health insurance, with our deductible being over $12,000 annually.
 Having an emergency fund can help protect us if something were to happen to either of us.
-I also had a great guest post by a blogging friend about this topic – Reason to Have an Emergency Fund: Medical Emergencies.

 - An emergency fund is a good idea if you have a car.
 You just never know if it may need a repair.